-Figure 4 reports, for the case of the type C glass fragment, the integrated intensity of Fe Kα (6.400 keV), Fe Kβ (7.059 keV), Fe L (Lα + Lβ + Lγ; 0.712 keV), Si Kα (1.740 keV), O Kα (0.523 keV), providing further details on the effects of a different chemical composition on the trend of the integrated X-ray intensities.
-Fe Kα (Figure 4a) and Fe Kβ (Figure 4b) emission lines have trends close to those of the type B glass fragment (Figures 3a, b).
-The Si Kα X-ray emission (Figure 4d) for 5 and 10 μm thick fragments (magenta dashdot line and diamond marker, blue dashed line and square marker, respectively) shows negligible deviations from that of a bulk material for each simulated energy of the electron beam, and no significant predominance of the reduced X-ray absorption effect was observed.
-Also for the less energetic X-ray lines, Fe L (Figure 4c) and O Kα (Figure 4e), a specific trend was observed with marked differences from that of the type B glass (Figures 3c, e), with no significant predominance of the reduced X-ray absorption effect.
+Figure 4 shows, for the type-C glass fragment, the integrated intensity of Fe Kα (6.400 keV), Fe Kβ (7.059 keV), Fe L (Lα + Lβ + Lγ; 0.712 keV), Si Kα (1.740 keV) and O Kα (0.523 keV), providing further details on the effects of different chemical compositions on the trend of the integrated X-ray intensities.
+The Fe Kα (Figure 4a) and Fe Kβ (Figure 4b) emission lines have trends close to those of the type-B glass fragment (Figures 3a, b).
+The Si Kα X-ray emission (Figure 4d) for the 5- and 10-μm-thick fragments (magenta dash-dot line and diamond marker, blue dashed line and square marker, respectively) shows negligible deviations from that of a bulk material for each simulated energy of the electron beam, and no significant predominance of the reduced X-ray absorption effect was observed.
+In addition, for the less energetic X-ray lines, Fe L (Figure 4c) and O Kα (Figure 4e), a specific trend was observed with marked differences from that of the type-B glass (Figures 3c, e), with no significant predominance of the reduced X-ray absorption effect.

 Case study 2: ultrathin metal layers